-You can access special symbols numerically by specifying \character-code (in octal), e.g., {/Symbol \245} is the symbol for infinity.
+You can specify special symbols numerically by giving a character code in octal, e.g. {/Symbol \245} is the symbol for infinity in the Adobe Symbol font.
 This does not work for multibyte encodings like UTF-8, however.
 In a UTF-8 environment, you should be able to enter multibyte sequences implicitly by typing or otherwise selecting the character you want.

-You can escape control characters using $\setminus$ , e.g., $\setminus\setminus$ , $\setminus$ {, and so on.
+You can escape control characters using $\langle e.g., \langle \rangle, \langle f, and so on. \rangle$ enhanced_utf8.dem

-But be aware that strings in double-quotes are parsed differently than those enclosed in single-quotes.
+Note that strings in double-quotes are parsed differently than those enclosed in single-quotes.
 The major difference is that backslashes may need to be doubled when in double-quoted strings.